johnrobertallan/socialTime/copyPaste/README.md

 To install this bookmarklet simply create a new bookmark.
 Name it and in the URL field instead of a URL paste the code found here.
 Save and you're done.
 To run the bookmarklet just click it.
 The copy/paste buttons should appear at the top left of your screen.

+**Note:** I tried to create a new bookmark from scratch in IE10.
+I found you had to bookmark a page and then edit the bookmark.
+So bookmark any page, right click on it, click Properties, update the name in the General Tab and paste the bookmarklet script into the URL field on the Web Document tab.

 ### Tested browsers

 - Chrome (latest)